 January 9, 2021, was a tragic beginning in the history of aviation.
-A Boeing 737-500 of Sriwijaya Air crashed into the Java Sea after few minutes of take-off.
+A Boeing 737-500 of Sriwijaya Air crashed into the Java Sea after a few minutes of take-off.
 The aircraft had taken off from Jakarta, the capital of Indonesia.
 There were 62 people on board, including 10 children.
 It was a domestic flight to Pontianak; a city on Indonesia’s Borneo island.

 The weather was not too good.
 The plane departed at 2:36 p.m. from Jakarta.
 After climbing to an altitude of 10,900 feet after four minutes, it went into a steep descent.
 It went missing at 2:40 p.m.

 Sea divers and search crew started the search for the missing aircraft.
-The traces of wreckage was found in the Jakarta Sea in an area known as Thousand Islands; north of Jakarta.
+The traces of wreckage were found in the Jakarta Sea in an area known as Thousand Islands; north of Jakarta.
 The debris included parts of the aircraft and human remains.
 There were no survivors.

-The Auto throttle system of the aircraft could be one of the reasons for the asymmetrical (unbalanced) thrust of the engines.
+The auto-throttle system of the aircraft could be one of the reasons for the asymmetrical (unbalanced) thrust of the engines.
 The Cockpit voice recorder of the aircraft was not found.
 The FDR data shows that the pilots did not disengage the autothrottle system.
 They tried to resolve the problem but failed to control the aircraft.
 The component is under investigation in the USA.

 The Big Question!

 So many precious lives got lost.
 Who is responsible for the acts of the air and maintenance crew?
-Can we just add this accident into the annals of aviation history like the previous ones?
+Can we just add this accident to the annals of aviation history like the previous ones?
 Is it that simple?
 There are so many gaps.
 The maintenance crew did not diagnose the problem correctly.
 The aircrew was not trained properly to take the right actions.
 What is the role of the organization in the operations?

 Unfortunately, operators in this region have no serious consideration for human safety.
 Laws are weak.
 People are unaware of their rights to get the right claim.
 The regulators and operators always try to save their tails first.
 The manufacturers are sometimes part of this collaboration.

-Accidents will continue to happen unless the safety recommendations are not implemented, and followed for future safety.
+Accidents will continue to happen unless the safety recommendations are not implemented and followed for future safety.
 Past lessons must be a learning point for the future.
 Otherwise, we will keep losing precious lives, and adding such accidents to the records of aviation history.